RiccardoFoglio/Obsidian-Vault/SDP/Pools.md

 ### Atomic Operations

-`std::atomic<T>` provides atomic operations on single variables of tyoe T
+`std::atomic<T>` provides atomic operations on single variables of type T
 - atomic operation is guaranteed to execute fully without interruption from other threads
 - relies on special hardware instructions
 - provided by cpu architecture